 "My 'why' is to support students to reach their potential as learners.
 We're all here working as a team to educate the whole child in different ways.
 When we support our faculty to be the best teachers they can be, we are ultimately supporting our students."
 LUCY ROMAN Coordinator of Instructional Technology, Library Media & Business White Plains School District An educator for more than 30 years, Lucy Roman has a Master of Education in Instructional Technology and a dual bachelor's degree in Mathematics and Elementary Education.
 She began as a junior high math and computer teacher in New York City and has been an adjunct professor, a conference presenter and an advisory board member.
 She has supported and led the integration, implementation and assessment of instructional technology for schools in the tri-state area in addition to the CUNY Graduate School and educational organizations in the Caribbean and South Africa.
 Her experience includes planning and implementing instructional technology projects, supporting content specific initiatives, and designing professional development on technology as a powerful tool for learning.
 In collaboration with the White Plains Public Library, she received the WLA/WLS School Library/Public Library Cooperation Award in 2010 for the Project Summer Read Program.
 Her collaboration on videoconferencing earned her district a Pioneer Award.
 She also received a School Web Page Award, the SWBOCES School Library System Administrator Award and the Recognition Award by El Centro Hispano.
 A life-long learner and educator, she strives to bring out the best in others with collaboration and knowledge building.
 Her experience, knowledge and skills enable her to provide leadership and support to empower students and teachers to use technology to enhance learning and achievement.
 Kaitlyn Sassone Director of Technology/Chief Information Officer Rye City School District Kaitlyn Sassone believes technology should be customized to students' needs.
 The approach in Rye favors tools that foster inquiry and understanding over "skill-and-drill" applications.
 "We spend a lot of time here looking at pedagogy, instructional practice, and teaching and learning," Ms. Sassone says.
-"What does that look like in a 21st century classroom?"
+"What does that look like in a 21st century classroom?
+How are we going to prepare students for jobs that don't exist yet?"
 She joined Rye in 2012 as Instructional Technology Specialist, becoming Instruction Technology Coordinator two years later.
 She assumed her current role in 2016.
 She is certified in elementary/special education, holds master's degrees in educational technology and administration and is pursuing her doctorate in Educational Leadership at Manhattanville College.
 "Technology gives students the ability to have both a voice and a choice, so that they can express themselves and show their thinking and learning in a variety of ways," Ms. Sassone says.
-As the district invests in classroom design and innovation, she works to provide the professional development needed to support teachers.
+"I find that incredibly rewarding."
+As the district invests in classroom design and innovation, she works to provide the professional development needed to support teachers who are being asked to reinvent themselves.
+"We want to make sure we're supporting them," she said.